- From Ridge to Reef

 - Contact Us

-The 2014 Farallon Islands whale watching season has ended.
-We are now offering gray whale watching from December - May from Half Moon Bay.
+We are currently offering gray whale watching from Half Moon Bay through May.
 Click here for information.

-Each trip is led by an expert naturalist who assists with locating whales, identifying seabirds and other marine life, and who provide informative presentations throughout the trip on the islands and marine ecology of the area.
+All trips are led by expert naturalists who assist with locating whales, identifying seabirds and other marine life, and who provide informative presentations throughout the trip on the history of the islands and the marine ecology of the area.

 San Francisco: Marina Yacht Harbor (7:30 AM) located at 3950 Scott Street, San Francisco (Map).
 Parking is free, but space is limited.
 You will return to this dock at 4:00 PM.